H-3000 - Welding machine Vevor - Free user manual and instructions

 1.1.
 ELECTRICAL SAFETY.

-1.1.1 The Electricity At Work Act 1989 requires all portable electrical appliance if used on business premises, to be tested by a qualified electrician, using a Portable Appliance Tester (PAT), at least once a year.
+1.1.1 The Electricity At Work Act 1989 requires all portable electrical appliances, if used on business premises, to be tested by a qualified electrician, using a Portable Appliance Tester (PAT), at least once a year.

 1.1.2 The Health & Safety at Work Act 1974 makes owners of electrical

 1.1.3.
-Ensure the insulation on all cables and the product itself is safe before to the mains power supply.
-See 1.1.1. & 1.1.2. above and use a Portable A Tester (PAT).
+Ensure the insulation on all cables and the product itself is safe before connecting to the mains power supply.
+See 1.1.1. & 1.1.2. above and use a Portable Appliance Tester (PAT).
+1.1.4.
+Ensure that cables are always protected against short circuit and overload.
+1.1.5.
+Regularly inspect power supply leads, plugs for wear and damage, and electrical connections

 to ensure that none is loose.

-replace or have repaired by a qualified electrician.
+Replace or have repaired by a qualified electrician.

-Ensure the unit is correctly wired and earthed
+Ensure the unit is correctly wired and earthed.

-d) After wiring, check there are no bare wires, that all wires have been correctly connected, that cable outer insulation extends beyond the cable grip and that the grip is tight.
+a) Connect the GREEN/YELLOW earth wire to the earth terminal 'E'. b) Connect the BROWN live wire to live terminal 'L'. c) Connect the BLUE neutral wire to the neutral terminal 'N'. d) After wiring, check there are no bare wires, that all wires have been correctly connected, that cable outer insulation extends beyond the cable grip and that the grip is tight.

-'E' Earth (Green & Yellow) Mains Cable Brown to 'L' Blue to 'L' 2ph 400VFUSE RATINGS REFER TO THE TECHNICAL SPECIFICATION IN SECTION 3.
+FUSE RATINGS REFER TO THE TECHNICAL SPECIFICATION IN SECTION 3.

 1.2 GENERAL SAFETY